Q&A

 Disaster preparedness

-The Jingu Gaien district and the surrounding area have been designated as an evacuation site by the Tokyo Metropolitan Government in accordance with the Tokyo Metropolitan Government Ordinance on Earthquake Disasters Countermeasures to protect people in the area from fires that may spread in the event of an earthquake.
+The Jingu Gaien District and the surrounding area have been designated as an evacuation site by the Tokyo Metropolitan Government in accordance with the Tokyo Metropolitan Government Ordinance on Earthquake Disasters Countermeasures to protect people in the area from fires that may spread in the event of an earthquake.
 The site is planned to accommodate 80,983 people as of July 2022, and the effective evacuation area per person is 4.37 m2/person.
 As a developer, we anticipate that the area will be large enough to accommodate an estimated additional 13,000 people using the evacuation site during the daytime.

 In addition, we envision that buildings such as the new sports facilities and mixed-use buildings may be used as a temporary shelter for people who are unable to return to their homes.
 These facilities will be designed to accommodate people for up to 72 hours after a disaster occurs.